All eyes turn to conclave after Pope Francis' funeral

 Francis's funeral was held in St Peter's Square in bright spring sunshine, a mix of solemn ceremony and an outpouring of emotion for the Church's first Latin American pope.

-More crowds are expected on Sunday when the public can begin visiting his simple marble tomb at the basilica of Santa Maria Maggiore, his favourite church in Rome.
+More crowds gathered on Sunday to view his simple marble tomb at the basilica of Santa Maria Maggiore, his favourite church in Rome.

 Francis was buried in an alcove of the church, becoming the first pope in more than a century to be interred outside the Vatican.

-In his homily at the funeral, Cardinal Giovanni Battista Re highlighted the Jesuit's defence of migrants, relentless calls for peace and belief that the Church was a "home for all".
+"Today in this material world his message made a lot of sense, particularly to young people," he said.

+He added that Francis's successor did not have to be his likeness, for "every pope has a message for the world today".

-Many of the mourners expressed hope that the next pope would follow his example, at a time of widespread global conflict and growing right-wing populism.
+Many of the mourners expressed hope that the next pope would follow Francis's example, at a time of widespread global conflict and growing hard-right populism.

-"We are concerned; hopefully the pope will carry on the foundations left by Pope Francis," said Evelyn Villalta, a 74-year-old from Guatemala.

-"He was a pope who left his mark on our generation," added Marine De Parcevaux, a 21-year-old French student who attended the mass.
+"I hope we get another pope as skilled as Francis at speaking to people's hearts, at being close to every person, no matter who they are," 53-year-old Maria Simoni from Rome said.

+He told youngsters from Europe, the US, Latin America, Africa and Asia, that Francis "would have liked to meet you, to look into your eyes, and to pass among you to greet you".

+"With you here, the whole world is truly present", he said, to applause.

-More than 220 of the Church's 252 cardinals were at Saturday's funeral, and will gather again on Sunday afternoon at Santa Maria Maggiore to pay their respects at Francis's tomb.
+More than 220 of the Church's 252 cardinals were at Saturday's funeral.
+They will gather again on Sunday afternoon at Santa Maria Maggiore to pay their respects at Francis's tomb.

-There will also be a mass at St Peter's Basilica at 10.30am (0830 GMT) on Sunday, led by Pietro Parolin, who was secretary of state under Francis and is a front-runner to become the next pope.

-Only cardinals under the age of 80 are eligible to vote in the conclave, with 135 currently eligible - most of whom Francis appointed himself.
+Only cardinals under the age of 80 are eligible to vote in the conclave.
+There are 135 currently eligible - most of whom Francis appointed himself.

 But experts caution against assuming they will choose someone like him.

-Francis, a former archbishop of Buenos Aires who loved being among his flock, was a very different character to his predecessor Benedict XVI, a German theologian better suited to books than kissing babies.
+Francis, a former archbishop of Buenos Aires who loved being among his flock, was a very different character from his predecessor Benedict XVI, a German theologian better suited to books than kissing babies.

-Francis's changes triggered anger among many conservative Catholics, and many of them are hoping the next pope will turn the focus back on doctrine.
+Francis's changes triggered anger among many conservative Catholics, who hope the next pope will turn the focus back to doctrine.

 Some cardinals have admitted the weight of the responsibility that faces them in choosing a new head of the world's 1.4 billion Catholics.